How to Scan for stocks

 FAQs on Scanning Stocks

-A: Follow this link to the shared chart which will get you set up with the basic chart setup, look and feel which you will see on John’s charts.
+A: Follow this link to the shared chart which will get you set up with the basic chart setup, look and feel that you will see on John’s charts.
 Copy and paste this shared link https://tos.mx/F5XE5sa into Thinkorswim (TOS).
 Please go to: Setup > Open Shared item > paste link into Shared item URL: > Open.

 A: Voodoo lines are used for important support and resistance levels and price targets.

 A: The Ichimoku Cloud has been one of the most reliable and powerful indicators I’ve used.
-It’s a free and available on most trading platforms.
+It’s free and available on most trading platforms.
 It represents the gray “cloud” that combines multiple points of data to give a current and future projection of support and resistance.